top of page

 The stress induced by the constant presence of swimmers and boats can also have negative effects on the health of whale sharks.
 Increased levels of cortisol, a stress hormone, can weaken their immune system and make them more susceptible to diseases and parasites.

-Another concerning aspect is the displacement of whale sharks' natural behaviors due to tourist oversaturation.
-Instead of following their usual migration and feeding patterns, these animals may be forced to modify their behavior to avoid congested areas, which could affect their life cycle and the health of the population as a whole.
+Another concerning aspect is the displacement of whale sharks' natural behaviours due to tourist oversaturation.
+Instead of following their usual migration and feeding patterns, these animals may be forced to modify their behaviour to avoid congested areas, which could affect their life cycle and the health of the population as a whole.

 Challenges of Management and Conservation